 Health Services hours are from 8:00 a.m. to 5:00 p.m.
 Monday through Friday except on Wednesdays we open at 9:00 a.m., and 11:00 a.m. to 2:00 p.m. on most Saturdays during fall and spring semesters.
 Medical Services offers care by appointment for on-going health problems and same-day service for urgent illnesses or injuries.
 The urgent care clinic for same day service runs from 10:00 a.m. to 5:00 p.m.
 Monday through Friday and most Saturdays throughout the semester.

 Medical Services offers primary care services by appointment for general medical care, routine physicals, women's health care, health education, mental health, allergy clinics, travel immunizations and massage therapy.
 For same day/sudden injury or illness we offer the urgent care clinic which focuses on an immediate health issue.
 For more information or to schedule an appointment, go to our website or call 523-8995.

 The Health Promotion Office provides student health promotion services and health education presentations and seminars on various health topics such as mental health, stress management, alcohol and other drug abuse prevention, nutrition and weight control, fitness, women's and men's health.
 Health consultations are available by appointment for students wanting more intensive personal health counseling.
-Online health education links enable students to access campus health resources and self-help materials.

 Health Plans and Health Insurance